DamOConnor/fabric-graph-100/labs/lab03/lab03.md

 <details>
 <summary>💡 Hint</summary>
-Add weight via the Properties menu in the Model view
+Add relationship via the Properties menu in the Model view
 </details>

-### Exercise 2.2
+### Exercise 3.2
 - Click **Query Builder** > **Code Editor**.
 What do you see?

 ## Questions